 - Hiking: 1 to 2 miles per hike, easy to moderate terrain.

 - Snorkeling: Equipment provided, no experience necessary.

-- Boating: Inflatable Zodiac touring with naturalist guide.
+- Boating: Inflatable Zodiac touring with a naturalist guide.

 - Standup Paddleboarding: No experience necessary.

 The hallmark of an Austin Adventures vacation is our exceptional dining.
-All meals: breakfasts, lunches, snacks, dinners, refreshments and receptions are included as indicated by itinerary.
+All meals: breakfasts, lunches, snacks, dinners, refreshments, and receptions are included as indicated by the itinerary.
 (B = Breakfast, L = Lunch, D = Dinner).
 House wine and beer at dinnertime are included in the trip price.
-Any extra alcohol is available for purchase on board.
+Any extra alcohol is available for purchase onboard.

 Included in Trip Price